BaadMaro/CTF/UMDCTF-2021/Pickle Rick/README.md

 ## Detailed solution

-https://futureboy.us/stegano/ made by Alan Eliasen and use steghdie to encode/decode
+https://futureboy.us/stegano/ made by Alan Eliasen and use steghide to encode/decode

 We have two wav files ```rickroll.wav``` and ```together-forever-encoded.wav```